OpenEvalProject/evals/manuscripts/elife-95334/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04rq5mt64 Department of Pharmaceutical Sciences, University of Maryland School of Pharmacy Baltimore United States
+1. Department of Pharmaceutical Sciences, University of Maryland School of Pharmacy Baltimore United States ([ROR:04rq5mt64](https://ror.org/04rq5mt64))
-2. https://ror.org/00yf3tm42 Division of Applied Regulatory Science, Office of Clinical Pharmacology, Office of Translational Sciences, Center for Drug Evaluation and Research, United States Food and Drug Administration Silver Spring United States
+2. Division of Applied Regulatory Science, Office of Clinical Pharmacology, Office of Translational Sciences, Center for Drug Evaluation and Research, United States Food and Drug Administration Silver Spring United States ([ROR:00yf3tm42](https://ror.org/00yf3tm42))
-3. https://ror.org/05cf8a891 Department of Biochemistry, Department of Medicine, Department of Oncology, Montefiore Einstein Comprehensive Cancer Center, Albert Einstein College of Medicine New York United States
+3. Department of Biochemistry, Department of Medicine, Department of Oncology, Montefiore Einstein Comprehensive Cancer Center, Albert Einstein College of Medicine New York United States ([ROR:05cf8a891](https://ror.org/05cf8a891))
-4. https://ror.org/04a9tmd77 Department of Oncological Sciences, Icahn School of Medicine at Mount Sinai New York United States
+4. Department of Oncological Sciences, Icahn School of Medicine at Mount Sinai New York United States ([ROR:04a9tmd77](https://ror.org/04a9tmd77))

 † Corresponding author

 ## Abstract

-Aberrant signaling of BRAF V600E is a major cancer driver.
-Current FDA-approved RAF inhibitors selectively inhibit the monomeric BRAF V600E and suffer from tumor resistance.
+Aberrant signaling of BRAFV600E is a major cancer driver.
+Current FDA-approved RAF inhibitors selectively inhibit the monomeric BRAFV600E and suffer from tumor resistance.
 Recently, dimer-selective and equipotent RAF inhibitors have been developed; however, the mechanism of dimer selectivity is poorly understood.
-Here, we report extensive molecular dynamics (MD) simulations of the monomeric and dimeric BRAF V600E in the apo form or in complex with one or two dimer-selective (PHI1) or equipotent (LY3009120) inhibitor(s).
-The simulations uncovered the unprecedented details of the remarkable allostery in BRAF V600E dimerization and inhibitor binding.
+Here, we report extensive molecular dynamics (MD) simulations of the monomeric and dimeric BRAFV600E in the apo form or in complex with one or two dimer-selective (PHI1) or equipotent (LY3009120) inhibitor(s).
+The simulations uncovered the unprecedented details of the remarkable allostery in BRAFV600E dimerization and inhibitor binding.
 Specifically, dimerization retrains and shifts the αC helix inward and increases the flexibility of the DFG motif; dimer compatibility is due to the promotion of the αC-in conformation, which is stabilized by a hydrogen bond formation between the inhibitor and the αC Glu501.
 A more stable hydrogen bond further restrains and shifts the αC helix inward, which incurs a larger entropic penalty that disfavors monomer binding.
-This mechanism led us to propose an empirical way based on the co-crystal structure to assess the dimer selectivity of a BRAF V600E inhibitor.
+This mechanism led us to propose an empirical way based on the co-crystal structure to assess the dimer selectivity of a BRAFV600E inhibitor.
 Simulations also revealed that the positive cooperativity of PHI1 is due to its ability to preorganize the αC and DFG conformation in the opposite protomer, priming it for binding the second inhibitor.
 The atomically detailed view of the interplay between BRAF dimerization and inhibitor allostery as well as cooperativity has implications for understanding kinase signaling and contributes to the design of protomer selective RAF inhibitors.

 ## Introduction